 Of course we have to mention Mistah Islah himself.
 As we all know him from his web series the coronership show.
 He has made appearances in other works such as Neal in Those 4 walls, Ismail in Rocks, Imran in Make Me Famous and Zaki in Man Like Mobeen.
 In Cornershop Show and Man Like Mobeen, Islah gets to show off his knowledge of Bengali.
 Also he technically is a member of the Men In Black as Agent C, maybe Chris Hemsworth's character can recruit him in a future film.
 While Islah is known for his comedy and musical talent.
 He is also a martial artist who trains in Korean Military Martial Arts under his uncle and if you follow his instagram, you'll see he knows his way with armed and unarmed combat to a degree.
 He may not be as physically imposing as Hemsworth but if actors like Jason Statham and Randeep Hooda (who are 5'10") can trade blows with the likes of Dwayne Johnson and Chris Hemworths (both of whom are around 6'3").
 Then Islah would not be out of his depths in a action film especially as a rival/Antagonist to Hemsworth's character.

 Whilst not as well known as his fellow British Bangladeshi mentioned above.
 Kamran Kam does have the look and skills to be an action star.
 He notably is a practitioner of several martial arts and is very passionate about his muscular physique too.
 He has also spoken Bengali for a short film called Way of the Tiger directed by Azeem Mustafa.
 While it seems that Kam could have had a promising career.
 He has fallen under the radar since 2017, possibly due to a false scandal by the daily mail which accused him of abusing job seeker benefits, however several other articles and justice4jobseekers had confirmed the Daily Mail accusations against Kamran Kam are false.
 This did seem to leave Kam with very poor publicity and possibly the reason while he went off the grid which is a shame.
 He has worked and befriended other British Martial Arts actor such as Silvio Simac and Selina Lo.
-His last appearance in acting was a short film called 007 Sapphire directed by Coloin Emerson starring martial arts actors like Jean Paul Ly (Jail Break, also stunt double for Goken in Street Fighter) and Sia Alipour (Kickass, Endeavour also our number one pick for Pince of Persia).
+His latest appearances in acting was a short film called 007 Sapphire directed by Coloin Emerson starring martial arts actors like Jean Paul Ly (Jail Break, also stunt double for Goken in Street Fighter) and Sia Alipour (Kickass, Endeavour also our number one pick for Pince of Persia), he also has appeared in Break (2020) a British action film starring Sam Gittins, Jamie Foreman and Adam Deacon.
 Hopefully Kamran Kam could make an attempt to return to acting and really show off his fully potential on a big budget action film.

 Lets be honest.
 This is really a wildcard here.
 Sayfuz Ali or better known by his stage name Char Avell is mostly a British Bangladeshi RnB Singer.
 However he has shown that he is open to the acting world as he has made appearances in Cornership Show as Jahanghir aka Bruiser who may or may not be the same guy in Badman as he also appears as a similar character in Humza Arshad's Badman series though named Char Avell after himself of course.
 (Either Jahanghir has an identical twin or is using a new nickname).
 He also appeared in the BBC comedy Coconut alongside with Humza Arshad again.
 While it may not seem likely that Avell will make it big into acting at the moment.
 He certain is one of the only few British Asian singers that have shown a small interest in acting and should really consider it as a viable possibility as one of his songs was preceded by a short teaser that wouldn't be out of place for a London gangster film.
 He has recently done a few comedy based songs with Iksy and used Bengali, whilst also pointing out that he is 6'3" which is very tall for a Bangladeshi but would defo suit someone playing an imposing action star.